Work has recommenced on TDO Mini Forms…

 Delete plugin settings - Wipe out your plugin settings so you can properly remove the plugin, if you so wish.

 I did also consider trying to put a button on the post/page edit screen to allow admins to easily add the form.
 However the interface to do this is atrocious.
-The good news is that upcoming versions of Wordpress will have a better and neater interface to add buttons, so I’ll hold off till then.
+The good news is that upcoming versions of WordPress will have a better and neater interface to add buttons, so I’ll hold off till then.

 I’ll keep you all informed of any other progress.